jimwatt/P4-advancedlanelines/writeup.md

 Then, we compute the radius of curvature (in meters) using $R(a,b,c)$.

-Computing radii of curvature for both lanes, we annotate the image withe the result.
+Computing radii of curvature for both lanes, we annotate the image with the result.

 We also compute the lateral offset of the car in the lane (assuming the camera is located at the center of the front grille of the vehicle).